Fundament-Software/scopes/doc/intro.rst

 * Alternatively, provide your own clang distribution and symlink it to ``scopes-repo/clang``.
-* You also need the latest source distributions of `SPIRV-Tools <https://github.com/KhronosGroup/SPIRV-Tools>`_ and `SPIRV-Cross <https://github.com/KhronosGroup/SPIRV-Cross>`_ symlinked into the workspace folder.
+* You also need the latest source distributions of `SPIRV-Tools <https://github.com/KhronosGroup/SPIRV-Tools>`_ and `SPIRV-Cross <https://github.com/KhronosGroup/SPIRV-Cross>`_ checked out or symlinked into the workspace folder.
 * Lastly, you need a build of `GENie <https://github.com/bkaradzic/GENie>`_ (binaries available on the page).
 * Check ``SPIRV-Tools``' build instructions to verify that its dependency on ``SPIRV-Headers``